 Flowcharts are diagrams that show a process using a clear set of symbols and arrows.
 They’re easy to create and can help teams quickly understand a new process.
 Whether you’re trying to show the steps that go into making a product or help your teammates make decisions, a flowchart can be the easiest way to explain.

 It’s easy to make a flowchart online, especially if you choose to use an online flowchart maker — we’re biased, but we recommend Gliffy.
-(Or, if you’re trying to make a flowchart in Confluence, Gliffy’s great for that, too!)
+(Or, if you’re trying to make a flowchart in Confluence, we're the most popular Atlassian flowchart maker!)

 How to Make a Flowchart: Universal Steps